"Air Label Score"

 WHO, OEL, AgBB, MAK, AGS, ACGIH, NIOSH, PEL, TWAEV, AFSSET, ANSES, OQAI, etc.

-“Air Label Score” is the most advanced international label in terms of the number of standards incorporated.
+“Air Label Score” is the most advanced international certification in terms of the number of air quality standards incorporated.

 Free-access scenarios based on ISO standards